quantumlib/Cirq/README.rst

 We *will* break your code when we make new releases.
 We recommend that you target a specific version of Cirq, and periodically bump to the latest release.
 That way you have control over when a breaking change affects you.
+Please join our cirq-announce `email list <https://groups.google.com/forum/#!forum/cirq-announce>`_ for announcements of new releases, features, and breaking changes.

 Cirq is not an official Google product.
 Copyright 2019 The Cirq Developers